rsbhnv/enterprise-document-intelligence-platform/README.md

 - Scalable, cloud-native architecture
 - Modular pipelines to support different document types
 - Emphasis on reliability and maintainability over quick prototypes
+- Deferred Azure Key Vault usage to a later phase to balance security requirements and delivery timelines

 ---